 - ramekins/small bowls and plastic spoons to mix food coloring and frosting

 Preheat oven to 325F.
-Line a sheet pan with parchment paper (follow these genius instructions for fitting parchment into a pan).
+Line a sheet pan with parchment paper (follow the genius instructions on mini monogramed star cakes + the best baking tips).
 Grease and lightly flour the pan.
 Make cake batter according to recipe instructions and pour the batter into pan, evenly distributing it.
 Bake in oven for 17-20 minutes, keeping an eye on the cake.
 Remove and let cool.

 Prepare your fruit cake templates by printing out the fruit cake template sheet to create these simple fruit shapes.
 Cut out the fruit shapes.
 Also cut pieces of wax (or parchment) paper slightly bigger than each fruit cake shape.
 Lay a template over wax paper and cut out the shape of the fruit.
 Repeat with other fruit cake shapes.